taletski/taletskicom/README.md

 bash ./scripts/bootstrap-dev.sh
 ```
 You are all set, now you have:
+- A proper `.env` file for local debug.
 - A dev server with live rebuilds on file changes.
-Run it with `cargo dev`
+Run it with `cargo dev`.
 - Pre-commit formatting and linting.
 Fires automatically on commit.
 - Commit message lint for conventional commits.
 Fires automatically on commit.